getting-data-science-done/url2features/docs/source/index.rst

 url2features: URL Feature Engineering
 =========================================

-Command Line utility and python library for processing columns of URLs into a series of numeric features.
+``url2features`` is a python library and command line utility for processing columns of URLs data into a series of numeric features that describe global properties of a given URL within the space of all URLs.
+This includes looking at the type of domain, the frequency of its top level domain, and many other factors.

 .. toctree::